Flutter CTO Report 2024

 One of the most promising demos we saw was the ability to embed the Flutter app within a single div element on the web page.
 This demo was available thanks to turning on a bunch of experimental flags on Chrome Canary as Experimental WebAssembly, and compiling code just to WebAssembly.

-What is important is that when building a Flutter web app, you would put it in an iframe, or it would take the entire screen.
+When engaging in web development using Flutter, you would put it in an iframe, or it would take the entire screen.
 Now Flutter apps can be embedded into a single div in a web app and integrated with the rest of the web app.
 You can try it yourself, go to this page, and experiment a little!

 Element embedding Flutter